 So much so that it ended up going down the backside of the house--- which is what we wanted/needed... and then there was enough that it went down the other side of the house too.
 A perfectly happy accident.
 Whew.

 I also added some lights to the "Boutiki" (play) store.
 This little wooden filled store was just a black hole at night time, you couldn't see anything inside.
 I just got finished dusting this store, (squirted everything with water) it looks so much better now.
-We built three more counters for the game area.

 It is finally looking like it is all coming together nicely.
 I also have an electrical plug that I can reach now without a ladder.
 Hooray!